-In any case, a combination therapy is recommendable.
-The gold standard is doxycycline for six weeks and streptomycin for two to three weeks.
+Combination therapy is recommended.
+The gold-standard drug is doxycycline for 6 weeks and streptomycin for 2–3 weeks.

-Usually, the disease and resulting death have to be reported to the competent authorities.
+Usually, the disease and any resulting deaths have to be reported to competent authorities.

-The only species of this genus is Coxiella burnetii.
-There is a close relation to rickettsia, legionella, and francisella.
+The only species of this genus is C. burnetii.
+Coxiella is a close relation of Rickettsia, Legionella, and Francisella.

 This strictly intracellular bacterium is gram-negative and rod-shaped, however, it cannot be imaged with Gram stain, but with Gimenez stain.

-Due to its ability to sporulate, C. burnetii can remain infectious in dust, hay, and wool for a time span of up to ten months and more.
-The pathogen can be present in two antigen-forms: phase I, which is very infectious, and phase II with lesser virulence.
+Due to its ability to sporulate, C. burnetii can remain infectious in the dust, hay, and wool for a time span of up to 10 months and more.
+The pathogen can be present in 2 antigenic forms: phase I, which is very infectious, and phase II with lesser virulence.

 Recently, C. burnetii has been classified as a potential bioterrorism agent by CDC and it caused a large outbreak in the Netherlands.

-Q fever (i.e., Query fever) is a zoonosis spread worldwide– exceptions are New Zealand and Antarctica.
-The pathogen reservoirs are artiodactyls like sheep and cattle, but also cats, dogs, and wild animals.
-The transmission mostly occurs via inhalation of contaminated dusts.
+Q fever (i.e., Query fever) is a zoonosis with worldwide spread with the exceptions of New Zealand and Antarctica.
+The pathogen reservoirs are artiodactyls like sheep and cattle, in addition to cats, dogs, and wild animals.
+Transmission mostly occurs via inhalation of contaminated dust.
 Only in exceptional cases, human-to-human transmission occurs.

 At-risk populations are primarily individuals with occupational exposure, like butchers, fur processors, and veterinarians.
-Even a minor dose of ten bacteria can lead to contagion.
+Even a minor dose of 10 bacteria can lead to contagion.

-After an incubation time of two to four weeks, symptoms like high fever, shivering, muscles aches, and severe headaches occur in 50% of the cases.
-Primary infection can be asymptomatic in a large number of patients Also interstitial pneumonia and hepatitis are potential complications.
-X-ray images of Q fever pneumonia (lower image) compared to the normal state (upper image) look like this:
+After an incubation time of 2–4 weeks, symptoms like high-grade fever, shivering, muscle aches, and severe headaches occur in 50% of cases.
+Primary infection can be asymptomatic in a large number of patients Moreover, interstitial pneumonia and hepatitis are potential complications.
+X-ray images of Q fever pneumonia (lower image) compared to the normal state (upper image) can be seen in the image below:

-In roughly one percent of the diseased, chronic infection with Q fever endocarditis occurs.
-Especially patients with cardiac valvular defects, cardiac valve prostheses, or immunosuppressed are predisposed.
-After an infection, there is long-lasting immunity; however, during pregnancy or with a weakened immune system, the bacteria can be reactivated as they can survive in macrophages.
+In roughly 1% of the diseased, chronic infection with Q fever endocarditis occurs.
+Patients with cardiac valvular defects, cardiac valve prostheses, or the immunosuppressed are predisposed to Q fever endocarditis.
+After infection, there is long-lasting immunity; however, during pregnancy or with a weakened immune system, the bacteria can be reactivated as they can survive in macrophages.

-Observational studies have shown association of C. burnetii infection with long term syndromes like atherosclerosis, chronic fatigue syndrome and lymphoma.
+Observational studies have shown the association of C. burnetii infection with long-term syndromes like atherosclerosis, chronic fatigue syndrome, and lymphoma.

 Treatment of Q Fever

-For the treatment of Q fever, antibiotics that act intracellular, like tetracyclines and macrolide antibiotics, are used.
-In chronic cases, long-term antibiotic treatment for up to four years can be necessary.
+For the treatment of Q fever, antibiotics that act intracellularly, like tetracyclines and macrolide antibiotics, are used.
+In chronic cases, long-term antibiotic treatment for up to 4 years may be necessary.
 Hydroxychloroquine along with doxycycline is indicated in endocarditis).
-A whole cell inactivated vaccine is available and has been used in occupational workers in Australia, and during the epidemic in Netherlands.
+A whole-cell inactivated vaccine is available and has been used in occupational workers in Australia, and during the epidemic in the Netherlands.

 When patients present with fever of uncertain genesis and atypical pneumonia, Q fever should be considered as a possibility.

 Using immunofluorescence and electron microscopy, pathogens can also be directly detected in biopsy material.
 Laboratory tests must be performed in S3 laboratories.
 Detection of C. burnetii DNA by PCR is also used to diagnose infection.
-The direct and indirect pathogen detection has to be reported to authorities.
+Direct and indirect pathogen detection has to be reported to authorities.

-The species Hemophilus consists of gram-negative, facultative anaerobic and capnophilic immobile rod-shaped bacteria.
+The species Haemophilus consists of gram-negative, facultative anaerobic and capnophilic immobile rod-shaped bacteria.
 They have a characteristic need for growth factors hemin and NAD or NADP.
-These factors are released from erythrocytes through heat, which is why hemophilus is typically cultivated in boiled blood agar.
-Haemophilus influenzae is a commensal of the human nasopharynx which can cause various diseases of the upper respiratory tract such as pneumonia, otitis media and bronchitis.
+These factors are released from erythrocytes through heat, which is why Hemophilus is typically cultivated in chocolate agar.
+H. influenzae is a commensal of the human nasopharynx that can cause various diseases of the upper respiratory tract such as pneumonia, otitis media, and bronchitis.

-Non-encapsulated stocks of these bacteria cause infections of the respiratory tract; encapsulated stocks cause systemic infections like sepsis, purulent meningitis, and epiglottitis.
+Non-encapsulated variants of these bacteria cause infections of the respiratory tract; the encapsulated cause systemic infections like sepsis, purulent meningitis, and epiglottitis.
 This polysaccharide capsule inhibits phagocytosis.
-Since during the growth process, the substance of the capsule is released into the surroundings, it can be used for diagnostics.
+Since during the growth process the substance of the capsule is released into the surroundings, it can be used for diagnostics.

-Infections with non-encapsulated stocks usually have endogenous origins since roughly 80% of the population are asymptomatic carriers.
+Infections with non-encapsulated strains usually have endogenous origins since roughly 80% of the population are asymptomatic carriers.
 H. influenzae can primarily be found in the pharyngeal epithelium.

-Capsulated stocks, on the other hand, are transmitted by droplets.
-The symptoms of such an infection include inflammation of paranasal sinus, bronchitis, and meningitis.
-Even with appropriate antibiosis, the mortality of hemophilus meningitis is more than five percent.
-If the disease does heal up, neurological defects like hearing damage or mental disorders remain in most cases.
+Capsulated strains, on the other hand, are transmitted by droplets.
+The symptoms of such an infection include inflammation of the paranasal sinus, bronchitis, and meningitis.
+Even with appropriate antibiosis, mortality from Haemophilus meningitis is more than 5%.
+If the disease subsides, neurological defects like hearing damage or mental disorders remain in most cases.

-Especially in tropical African, South Asian, and South American regions, this pathogen is widely spread.
-After contamination through sexual intercourse, rotund ulcers develop in the area of the labia, the glans, and the penis shaft, which are called ulcus molle or chancroid.
+This pathogen has a widespread in tropical African, South Asian, and South America.
+After contamination through sexual intercourse, rotund (chancroid) ulcers develop in the area of the labia, glans, and penile shaft.
+These ulcers are extremely painful.

-As differential diagnosis, syphilis has to be considered.
+As a differential diagnosis, syphilis has to be considered.

-STIs with H. Ducreyi are on decline, and it is now emerging as a pathogen responsible for chronic limb ulceration that is similar to yaws.
+STIs with H. ducreyi are on the decline, but it is now emerging as a pathogen responsible for chronic limb ulceration that is similar to yaws.

-Typically, ulcus molle can be easily treated with a single intramuscular injection of ceftriaxone.
-However, the treatment of an infection with hemophilus influenzae should include administration of amoxicillin and clavulanic acid or moxifloxacin.
+Typically, chancroid ulcers can be easily treated with a single intramuscular injection of ceftriaxone.
+However, the treatment of H. influenzae infection should include the administration of amoxicillin and clavulanic acid or moxifloxacin.

 Detection of Hemophilus

 Possible materials for cultivation are sputum, blood, and cerebrospinal fluid.
-The optimal cultivation is in boiled blood.
+The optimal cultivation is chocolate agar.
 Hemophilus can grow in the hemolytic zone of Staphylococcus aureus (satellite phenomenon) since S. aureus produces NAD.
 The colonies are smooth, slightly translucent, and have a characteristically salty smell – some say it smells like sperm.

-Hemophilus aegyptus, which is primarily spread in North Africa, is the pathogen of purulent conjunctivitis.
-Another human-pathogenic bacterium is Hemophilus parainfluenza, which can be in rare cases the pathogen of endocarditis.
+H. aegyptus, which is primarily present in North Africa, causes purulent conjunctivitis.
+Another human-pathogenic bacterium is H. parainfluenza, which rarely causes endocarditis.

 Characteristics of Leptospira